Information technology tools and resources at the UW

 - Only devices authenticated via UW NetID may access network resources outside the UW network.

 - The University, though UW Information Technology, reserves the right to disable your Wi-Fi network access for a variety of reasons, including “excessive” bandwidth usage, a misconfigured or compromised device, or degradation of service to other users.
-The UW operates an unencrypted Wi-Fi network, therefore any sensitive information transmitted over the network should follow the UW standard for minimum computing security.
-Because Wi-Fi networks deployed by UW Information Technology do not use network based encryption protocols, it is your responsibility to use protected transport-level or session-level protocols if sensitive information is transmitted over a Wi-Fi network.
-If your department handles Personal Health Information (PHI), additional steps may be required to ensure the security of that sensitive information.
+The UW operates both unencrypted and encrypted Wi-Fi networks, any sensitive information transmitted over any Wi-Fi networks should follow the UW standard for minimum computing security.
+It is your responsibility to use protected transport-level or session-level protocols if sensitive information is transmitted over any Wi-Fi network.
+If your department handles Personal Health Information (PHI) or other regulated information, additional steps may be required to ensure the security of that sensitive information.
 (See UW Information Systems Security policy statement .)